 Students interested in traveling and studying criminal justice have the opportunity to take a trip to Finland.

-Students will spend part of the trip in Estonia and Russia touring prison facilities and getting lectures from invited lecturers in those countries.
+Students will spend part of the course in Estonia and Russia touring prison facilities and getting lectures from invited lecturers in those countries.